-- Ramping their energy generation as fast as they can, relative to either the previous or the following hour - Energy-constrained generators, which we evaluate later in step 4.23
+- At their minimum generation levels. - At their maximum generation levels21 - Ramping their energy generation as fast as they can, relative to either the previous or the following hour - Energy-constrained generators, which we evaluate later in step 4.22

 We assume any generator that passes these filters is more likely to be the marginal generator at that time than the generators that were filtered out.
 Often, only a single generator passes the filters, which is consistent with a least-cost dispatch of the grid.
 In that case, we select that single generator as the marginal generator for that T-region.